plone/training/theming/theme-package.rst

 ===================================
-Create a Plone Theme python package
+Create A Plone Theme Python Package
 ===================================

 Creating a theme product with the Diazo inline editor is an easy way to start and to test, but it is not a solid long term solution and you are also limited in what you can do that way.